Mike Ford Player Props: Mariners vs. Twins

 Mike Ford At The Plate

-- Ford has driven in a run in 14 games this year (34.1%), including six games with more than one RBI (14.6%).
+- Ford has driven in a run in 14 games this season (33.3%), including six games with more than one RBI (14.3%).
 He has also driven in three or more of his team's runs in two contests.

-- He has scored in 31.7% of his games this season, with two or more runs scored in 9.8%.
+- He has scored in 13 games this season (31.0%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.